ParaLock/SolidumEngine/README.md

 A critically important component of the SolidumEngine framework is the dynamic contract.
 A dynamic contract is a unique data structure which defines the dynamic relationship between a client and a service.
 The meaning behind "dynamic" in this context is that, depending on what behavior and attributes the client specifies in the contract, the service may treat the client differently.
 For example: if I have some client of lets say the "ResourceService", and this client wants to be loadable from disk, said client may specify "isLoadable" = true in their contract.
 This however does not mean that all clients must be loadable from disk.
 Furthermore not all clients need be aware that there is a possible isLoadable attribute available to them.

+    ### Contract Calling Convention
+    A further quick note on contracts is that they support full marshelling of calling arguments.
+This means that filter         stages may be applied to all contract transactions AND that calls between contracts may be cached or otherwise modified       at runtime in a very flexible manner.

 **For an example of contract use, look at main.cpp in the root project directory**